robert-zaremba/robert-zaremba.github.io/_sources/2019/04/23/token_economics__token_design_problems___classification.txt

 + additional vectors for price manipulation.
 + advantage for big guys who can use analytics and mass market to pump & dump (which average Joe can’t do).

+When defining a token economics we need to be careful with it' purpose to avoid blind investments and have a clear intrinsic value.
+Usability vs "blind" opportunity!

 2. Market valuation irrationality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~